It’s not always easy to recognize, when your vehicle is suffering from possible engine damage.

-- An engine that misfires gives an instantly-recognizable sensation: it will stumble for a brief period and then regain its pace.
-Consequently, If this happens, it means the engine is not functioning as smoothly as it should.
-Consequently, The more frequently this occurs, the more serious the problem.
+An engine that misfires gives an instantly-recognizable sensation: it will stumble for a brief period and then regain its pace.
+Consequently, if this happens, it means the engine is not functioning as smoothly as it should.
+And, the more frequently this occurs, the more serious the problem.
 A misfiring engine means the spark plugs are not firing properly.
-Also, A single misfiring spark plug can cause a lot of raw fuel to be dumped into the exhaust.
-This could cause it to overheat and damage the catalytic converter.
+Furthermore, a single misfiring spark plug, can cause a lot of raw fuel to be dumped into the exhaust.
+Finally, this could cause it to, overheat and damage the catalytic converter.

 Lack of Acceleration